 Health Care Provider Toolkit

+Health care providers can join Kids Boost Immunity (KBI)!
 Are you a school nurse, a public health worker, or in some form of health care promotion?
-You can help spread the word by talking to your contacts about Kids Boost Immunity.
-We've even created a handy toolkit for you to use, which includes an FAQ, a one-page brochure, and a powerpoint for presentations.
+You can now explore all of the lessons and quizzes available to students.
+You can also help spread the word by talking to your local schools about KBI.
+We've even created a handy toolkit for you to use, which includes a one-page brochure, and a PowerPoint for presentations to school staff.

 - What is Kids Boost Immunity (KBI)?